wp-plugins/skype-online-status/readme.txt

 == Support ==

-Post your questions, bugs and feature requests on [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group")
+Post your questions, bugs and feature requests on [WordPress Support &raquo; Skype Online Status](http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status")

 When reporting bugs, please describe as carefully as possible and provide information like the version number of the plugin, WordPress and - if relevant - server security settings, PHP and MySQL version.